rehierl/node-tree-outliner/2-0-core-design/5-2-sxn-associations.md

 **CLARIFICATION**
 If each node is associated with one section only, then any ancestor section, which is not the current node's parent section, can be understood to be "loosely suspended".
-That is, because for as long as that parent section is open, no node will be strictly associated with such a seemingly suspended section.
+That is because for as long as that parent section is open, no node will be strictly associated with such a seemingly suspended section.

 Note that, because a section can not be "strictly suspended" (see the state transitions), the term "suspended" must always be understood to be synonymous to "loosely (or seemingly) suspended".
-That is, because these sections still count as being open.
+That is because these sections still count as being open.

 **CLARIFICATION**